GaussianBeV: 3D Gaussian Representation meets Perception Models for BeV Segmentation: Related work

+In comparison to sparse voxel grids, gaussians offer more efficient representations of a scene since individual gaussians can describe large volumes while smaller ones can accurately encode finer details with arbitrary resolution.
+Several extensions have been proposed, allowing the management of dynamic objects \cite{spacetimegaus, streetgaussians} or the distillation of semantic features from foundation models in the representation \cite{shi2024language,langsplat, zhou2024feature,ye24gaussiangrouping}.
+Although GS rasterization itself is fast, the optimization of gaussian parameters to match a scene usually requires many iterations.
+In order to address this issue for real-time SLAM, \cite{matsuki2024gaussiansplattingslam} leverages ground-truth 3D information from a depth sensor to initialize gaussian positions and \cite{yan2023gs} uses temporal consistency in order to minimize the optimization workload between successive frames.
+To perform scene reconstruction with stereo images \cite{charatan23pixelsplat} or object-centric single image \cite{ szymanowicz24splatter}, optimization-free methods are introduced allowing the model to directly learn to predict the gaussian parameters.

-In our work, we propose to use gaussian representation to overcome the drawbacks of previous view transformer methods.
-Unlike previous gaussian splatting works, which learns gaussian representations offline, we propose to learn a neural network capable of providing an \textit{online} gaussian representation of the scene.
+In our work, we propose to overcome the drawbacks of view transformer methods by modelling scenes as set of gaussians which are subsequently rasterized into a feature map.
+Unlike previous gaussian splatting works which optimize the gaussian representations to each scene, we propose to learn a neural network capable of directly predicting a gaussian representation of any scene.
+Compared to~\cite{charatan23pixelsplat, szymanowicz24splatter} which targets scene reconstruction, our model is designed to perform real-time outdoor BeV semantic segmentation from multiple calibrated cameras.